TIGER-AI-Lab/VideoScore2/eval/README.md

  - `method`: we support `vs2_float` `vs2_int` `vs1` `video_reward` `vision_reward` `unified_reward` `q_align` `aigve_macs` `video_phy2_auto_eval` `dover` `image_reward`  `q_insight` `deqa`
  - `bench_data_num`: choose 'all' to load the full dataset, or specify any integer not larger than the dataset size.

-For running other baselines, refer to `run_example.sh`.
+For running other baselines, refer to [eval/run_example.sh](run_example.sh).
 We adopt default inference configs as reported in each baseline.

-## Prepare Benchmark Data
+## 2.5 Prepare Benchmark Data
 When you run the evaluation script, the corresponding benchmark data will be downloaded automatically.

 If you prefer to download and process the benchmark data separately, you can do so with the following command: